|Office:||Level 1, Holland Centennial Commons|

 - Apply for Admission: Students are not eligible for any financial aid or scholarships until they have been successfully admitted to DSU as matriculated, degree-seeking students.

 - Apply for Financial Aid: Students must complete the Free Application for Federal Student Aid (FAFSA).
-The FAFSA should be completed as soon as possible after January 1st for the upcoming academic year, using the student and parents’ prior year’s federal tax information (as applicable to the applicant.).
-The institutional code for Dixie State University is 003671.
+The FAFSA should be completed as soon as possible after October 1st for the upcoming academic year.
+The FAFSA institutional code for Dixie State University is 003671.